Workplace Branding: A Quick Win

 Kaplan, a subsidiary of The Washington Post, operates specialist colleges in over 30 countries, reaching more than one million students globally.

-• We helped to implement a workplace refurbishment programme for their London head office, various colleges across Europe and university halls of residence.
+• We helped to implement a workplace refurbishment program for their London head office, various colleges across Europe and university halls of residence.

 • The overall design reflected their corporate purpose but also embedded local culture to help enhance the learning environment.